 But although it may seem illogical to leave your equipment out in the snow, it’s best to leave your snowshoes outside.
 There’s a good reason for this, though!

 If you keep your snowshoes inside, the metal will warm up slightly.
 When you get outside, snow sticks to the warm metal, which makes your snowshoeing experience more difficult.

-If you leave your snowshoes outside, the metal stays the same temperature as the air outside.
-The snow won’t stick to it, and you’ll have an easier experience.
+When you leave your snowshoes outside, the metal stays the same temperature as the air.
+The snow won’t stick to the frame, and you’ll have an easier experience.

 Learn on an Open, Flat Piece of Ground

 Snowshoeing is just like running.
-It’s best to learn on a piece of ground that’s flat and easy for beginners.
-If there’s a golf course or ball field near you, that would be perfect for a beginner snowshoer to practice.
+For beginners, it’s best to start on a piece of ground that’s flat and easy.
+A local golf course (that allows access) or public park ball field near you would be a perfect place for a beginner snowshoer to practice.

 Don’t Forget to Warm Up

 Just because you’ve got snowshoes on your feet doesn’t mean you don’t need to warm up like you would when going for a normal run.
 Do a slower lap to get your muscles warm, while concentrating on maintaining good form and breathing properly.